edoardo-liotta/merchant-guide/README.md

 - [Peter Reutemann's RomanNumerals4J](https://github.com/fracpete/romannumerals4j), as this Formatter covers the Roman-Numeral conversion (test cases provided in source GitHub)

 ## Known limitations
-- Size of the input file should be fair, since CommandFileManager and GuideApplication currently ".collect"s the interpreter outputs before flushing them to file.
+- Size of the input file should be fair, since CommandFileManager and GuideApplication currently ```.collect```s the interpreter outputs before flushing them to file.
 This might be perfected later, should the need be raised.